 Question 1 aims to determine the household’s main source of drinking-water.
-Please refer to definitions of below items for question 1 and 1a provided on back side of this page..
-For Question 1 answer response “j. bottled water” below, please answer question 1a also.
+Please refer to definitions of below items for question 1 and 1a provided on the survey hand-out.
+Please CIRCLE one response per question.

 What is the main source of drinking water for members of your household?

-Piped water into dwelling → Go to Question 4 (please skip questions 2 & 3)
+Piped water into dwelling → Go to Question 4 (Please skip Questions 2 & 3)

-Piped water to yard/plot → Go to Question 4 (please skip questions 2 & 3)
+Piped water to yard/plot → Go to Question 4 (Please skip Questions 2 & 3)

 Public tap/standpipe → Go to Question 2